twbs/bootstrap/site/content/docs/5.0/utilities/flex.md

 ## Auto margins

 Flexbox can do some pretty awesome things when you mix flex alignments with auto margins.
-Shown below are three examples of controlling flex items via auto margins: default (no auto margin), pushing two items to the right (`.mr-auto`), and pushing two items to the left (`.ml-auto`).
+Shown below are three examples of controlling flex items via auto margins: default (no auto margin), pushing two items to the right (`.me-auto`), and pushing two items to the left (`.ms-auto`).

 {{< example >}}
 <div class="d-flex bd-highlight mb-3">